fastforwardlabs/blog_deprecated/_newsletters/2018-01-10-subscribers.md

 ---

-## FFL Updates
+## CFFL Updates

 Please welcome our newest Research Engineer, [Alice Albrecht](https://www.linkedin.com/in/alice-albrecht-6379868/)!
+Prior to joining Cloudera Fast Forward Labs, Alice worked in both finance and technology companies as a practicing data scientist, data science leader and most recently a data product manager.
+In addition to teaching machines to do cool things, Alice is passionate about mentoring and helping others grow in their careers.
+Alice holds a PhD from Yale in cognitive neuroscience where she studied how humans summarize sensory information from the world around them and the neural substrates that underlie those summaries.

+### CFFL Talks

-Last year we had the opportunity to be a part of some great events; you can catch a video of Friederike's talk on The Realistic Promise of Smart Machines at Thornton Tomasetti, Inc.'s fifth annual AEC Technology Symposium and Hackathon [here](https://youtu.be/EexnY6G46Qs), and her PyData talk (picked up by [Data Science Weekly](https://www.datascienceweekly.org/newsletters/data-science-weekly-newsletter-issue-214)!) on Why your relationship is likely to last, or not (Local Interpretable Model-Agnostic Explanations) [here](https://youtu.be/Z3v2c_OysI4).
+Last year we had the opportunity to be a part of some great events; you can catch a video of Friederike's talk on *The Realistic Promise of Smart Machines* at Thornton Tomasetti, Inc.'s fifth annual AEC Technology Symposium and Hackathon [here](https://youtu.be/EexnY6G46Qs), and her PyData talk (picked up by [Data Science Weekly](https://www.datascienceweekly.org/newsletters/data-science-weekly-newsletter-issue-214)!) on *Why your relationship is likely to last, or not (Local Interpretable Model-Agnostic Explanations)* [here](https://youtu.be/Z3v2c_OysI4).

 ### Our new report: Semantic Recommendations